Lower School Curriculum (Grades K-5)

 learn to reason and think reflectively.

-The Bible is taught as the inspired Word of God.
-Students are encouraged to develop a personal relationship with Christ while internalizing Biblical principles and qualities.
-Portions of scripture are memorized at every grade level.
-The Bible is the primary reader used for reading instruction.
+The Bible is taught as the inspired Word of God and forms the foundation of every subject.
+Students are encouraged to develop a personal relationship with Christ while internalizing Biblical principles taught throughout the day.
+Portions of scripture are memorized regularly at each grade level.
+The Principle Approach education inspires a deeper understanding of God, His Word and a Biblical worldview as students reason and relate biblical truths in every subject.

 A biblical and a providential view of God, man, and government is introduced.
 The importance of each individual in God's plan is recognized as major events, beginning with creation, are taught.
 Each grade level focuses on particular occurrences and individuals building a scope and sequence of historical events.